luizasabreu/flask_graphs_challenge/README.md

 ### 2.1 Graph theory
 A graph is a structure that can represent the problem where the nodes are the cities on the map and the edges are the roads with a certain weight which is the time taken to travel between the cities.
-In this case, we will use a undirected graph, which means that the weight from nodes A to B is the same as from B to A.
+In this case, we will use an undirected graph, which means that the weight from nodes A to B is the same as from B to A.

 Considering this given input:
 ```